 Kuala Lumpur Airport, for many people, is little more than an airport lounge to wait in for your next flight.
-If you have more time on your hands, at least six hours, consider jumping on one of the many public transport option from Kuala Lumpur Airport and heading into the city to explore and get some fresh air too!
-It takes an hour to get into the city and then to return again so getting out into town is better suited to travelers with longer layovers.
-Allowing two hours travel time to and from the airport and then at least one hour to check back in again; you’ll need at least a six hour layover to visit Kuala Lumpur city centre.
+If you have more time on your hands, at least six hours, consider jumping on one of the many public transport options from Kuala Lumpur Airport and heading into the city to explore and get some fresh air too!
+It takes an hour to get into the city and back so getting out into town is better suited to travellers with longer layovers.
+Allowing two hours travel time to and from the airport and then at least one hour to check back in again; you’ll need at least a 6-hour layover to visit Kuala Lumpur city centre.
 For more information on the airport itself, check out our Kuala Lumpur Airport Guide.

 Hop On Hop Off Tour

-Tickets for the tour cost RM 55 and are valid for 24-hours; these tickets can be purchased online in advance, at the airport arrival hall (after immigration) or by an authorised hotel or agent.
+Tickets for the tour cost RM 55 and are valid for 24 hours; these tickets can be purchased online in advance, at the airport arrival hall (after immigration) or by an authorized hotel or agent.

 Eco Forest Park

 The park is clean and well kept and the walkways, although made of rope and wood, are very sturdy.
-This is arguably Kuala Lumpur’s best kept secret and is the perfect spot to escape to should the bright lights and air conditioned airports start to becoming too much!
+This is arguably Kuala Lumpur’s best-kept secret and is the perfect spot to escape should the bright lights and air-conditioned airports start to become too much!

 Kuala Lumpur Tower